 If you have concerns about an instalment loan provided by a bank, information on filing a complaint about a bank is available on the Financial Consumer Agency of Canada website.
 You can also send your complaint to the Ombudsman for Banking Services and Investments.

-If you have concerns about an instalment loan provided by a credit union, the Financial Institutions Commission may be able to help.
+If you have concerns about an instalment loan provided by a credit union, the BC Financial Services Authority may be able to help.
 As provincial credit unions are member-owned, you are also encouraged to contact your credit union directly.